nalgeon/codapi-js/README.md

 -   Supports dozens of playgrounds out of the box, plus custom sandboxes if you need them.
 -   Available as a cloud service and as a self-hosted version.
--   Privacy-first.
-No tracking, the code is discarded immediately after processing.
 -   Lightweight and easy to integrate.

 Learn more at [**codapi.org**](https://codapi.org/)